 For example, Ethereum (like many other blockchains) charges fees to users when they conduct transactions — when they mint an NFT, swap coins, list NFTs for sale, and so on.
 These gas fees, as they’re called, are basically payments made by users to compensate for the computing energy required to process and validate transactions.

 Ultimately, the gas fees vary from blockchain to blockchain because they all use different consensus mechanisms.
 But all this can get a bit technical and confusing, so we won’t get into the different consensus mechanisms and why some cost more and others cost less.
 To better serve this article, the fee amounts are what really matter.

-Blockchain gas fees don’t go to blockchain companies.
+Critically, blockchain gas fees don’t go to blockchain companies.
 Ethereum and Solana aren’t taking money from users and giving it to themselves.
 Rather, these gas fees go to other blockchain users who are verifying the transactions.
 Conversely, when a user sells an item on Horizon Worlds, Meta takes a cut.
-The money goes directly to its own companies.
-So, for a better comparison, we have to look at the actual act of trading NFTs — we have to take marketplace fees into consideration.
+When a user sells an item in Apple’s store, Apple takes a cut.

 What’s the cost of trading NFTs?

 Because of how they structure their fees, we can tell immediately the amount that will be taken off the top by the marketplace in which an NFT is listed.
 Here’s the breakdown.

 Zora: Zero fee platform.
 When minting an NFT, users just pay gas fees.
 They take no commission on sales.

 LooksRare: No minting fee, users just pay gas fees.
 Takes two percent of every final sale price.

 OpenSea: No minting fee, users just pay gas fees.
 Takes 2.5 percent of every final sale price.

 Rarible: No minting fee, users just pay gas fees.
 Takes 2.5 percent of every final sale price.